pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

    A conservative estimate for the basic reproduction number (or $R_0$) of COVID19 is $2.4$.
    If using social distancing and quarantines we could reduce this to $0.8$, then such a quarantine would need to be imposed for *6 months* to bring the infection levels down to levels where containment is possible.

-Thus we may (eventually) have to consider the possibility that infection to spreads through the general population.
+Thus we may (eventually) have to consider the possibility that infection spreads through the general population.
 What we study here is the following:

-> *In the event that the infection does spread through the general population, can a short (say 1 month) quarantine help?
-Will it reduce the total number of infections and fatalities, or does it only delay the inevitable?*
+> *In the event that the infection does spread through the general population, can a short (e.g. 1 month) quarantine help?
+Will it reduce the total number of infections and fatalities, or will it only delay the inevitable?*

 Before getting into the specifics of the model and our analysis, we summarize our findings:

-> 1. A short quarantine imposed when very few people are infected, only delays the spread of the infection.
+> 1. A short quarantine imposed when very few people are infected only delays the spread of the infection.
 Namely, after the quarantine is lifted, the infection will spike to the same levels it would have without any quarantine.
-> Once the infection has run its course, the total number of people who eventually contract the disease, and the total number of fatalities is almost identical to that if there was no quarantine at all.
+> Once the infection has run its course, the total number of people who eventually contract the disease, and the total number of fatalities, is almost identical to that if there was no quarantine at all.
 > In other words, *a short quarantine imposed when very few people are infected will only shift the curve right, and not flatten it.*
-> 2. On the other hand, a quarantine (of the same length) imposed when a larger fraction of the population is infected can reduce the total number of people that will eventually be be infected, and also reduces the total number of fatalities. *Such quarantines do in fact flatten the curve.*
+> 2. On the other hand, a quarantine (of the same length) imposed when a larger fraction of the population is infected can reduce the total number of people that will eventually be infected, and also reduce the total number of fatalities. *Such quarantines do in fact flatten the curve.*

 The first point above is well known to experts.
 The second point, however, has not received much attention.
-As an illustrative example, suppose we impose a 30 day quarantine when the hospital occupancy reaches a certain threshold.
+As an illustrative example, suppose we impose a 30-day quarantine when the hospital occupancy reaches a certain threshold.
 Then, in a model scenario that will be described in detail below, here is how the number of fatalities after 18 months varies.

 <div class='text-center my-3 border' id='fig1'>